latticecut/latticecut.github.io/_posts/2019-09-22-structural-deepening.md

 The technology or component (I will use these interchangeably) then begins its journey along a path of development.
 This is shown by arrow going left to right in the Wardley Map.

 ![Figure 1](/assets/0001_Structural_Deepening_Fig1.png)
+*Figure 1.
+Map showing the evolution of a component through 4 stages, from Genesis to Commodity*

 Technologies consist of parts - assemblies or sub-assemblies - that are themselves technologies.
 W. Brian Arthur talks about the recursive structure of technologies.
 In \cite{} pp. he refers to